-Oxtellar XR is the only once-daily oxcarbazepine product indicated for the treatment of epilepsy in the U.S. as an adjunctive therapy.
-With its novel pharmacokinetic profile showing lower peak plasma concentrations, a slower rate of input, higher trough plasma concentrations, and smoother and more consistent blood levels compared to immediate release products, we believe Oxtellar XR has the potential to improve the tolerability of oxcarbazepine and thereby reduce the side effects.
+Oxtellar XR is the only once-daily extended release oxcarbazepine product indicated for the treatment of patients with epilepsy in the U.S. as an adjunctive therapy.
+With its novel pharmacokinetic profile showing lower peak plasma concentrations, a slower rate of input, higher trough plasma concentrations, and smoother and more consistent blood levels compared to immediate release products, we believe Oxtellar XR has the potential to improve the tolerability of oxcarbazepine and thereby reduce side effects.
 This could enable more patients to tolerate higher doses of oxcarbazepine, which would permit them to benefit from the resulting improved efficacy and greater seizure control, which has been previously reported in patients taking higher doses.
-Patients taking higher doses of immediate release oxcarbazepine are often unable to tolerate the increased side effects.
-In addition, Oxtellar XR once-per-day dosing is designed to improve patient compliance compared to the current immediate release products that must be taken multiple times per day.
+Patients taking higher doses of immediate release oxcarbazepine are often unable to tolerate the resultant increased side effects.
+In addition, Oxtellar XR once-per-day dosing is designed to improve patient adherence compared to the current immediate release products that must be taken multiple times per day.

 We expect the number of prescriptions filled for Oxtellar XR and Trokendi XR to increase throughout 2015.
-Data from Wolters-Kluwer/Symphony show 78,763 prescriptions filled for both drugs during the three months ended March 31, 2015, representing a growth of 145% as compared to the 32,063 prescriptions reported for the three months ended March 31, 2014.
-Prescriptions grew by 11.3% as compared to the three months ended December 31, 2014, which totaled 70,739 prescriptions filled.
+Data from Wolters-Kluwer/Symphony show 170,087 prescriptions filled for both drugs during the six months ended June 30, 2015, representing a growth of 118% as compared to the 77,876 prescriptions reported for the six months ended June 30, 2014.
+For the three months ended June 30, 2015 data from Wolters-Kluwer/Symphony show 91,324 prescriptions filled for both drugs, representing a growth of 99% as compared to the 45,813 prescriptions reported for the three months ended June 30, 2014 and sequential growth of 16% from the 78,763 prescriptions reported for the three months ended March 31, 2015.